tarikbc/ha-ppa-contatto/README.md

 - **Issues**: Report bugs and request features on [GitHub Issues](https://github.com/tarikbc/ha-ppa-contatto/issues)
 - **Discussions**: Ask questions in [GitHub Discussions](https://github.com/tarikbc/ha-ppa-contatto/discussions)

-## Reverse Engineering Story 🔍

-This integration was built entirely through reverse engineering, as **PPA Contatto provides zero API documentation**.
-The development process involved:

-- 🕵️ **Traffic Interception**: Using mitmproxy to capture mobile app requests
-- 🔍 **Network Analysis**: Browser dev tools to understand API calls
-- 🧪 **Endpoint Discovery**: Trial and error to find working endpoints
-- 💻 **Payload Reverse Engineering**: Figuring out JSON structures from mobile app traffic
-- 😤 **Pure Determination**: Refusing to give up when nothing was documented

-For the full story of our frustration with undocumented APIs, see the [LICENSE](LICENSE) file.

 ## Disclaimer

 This integration is not officially supported by PPA Contatto.
 Use at your own risk.